GShuttleworth/athena/README.md

 ![alt text](Athena_Images1/step1.gif "Step 1")

-1. Once you have logged in to built.io you will see the default screen where your projects will sit, right now we don't have any so lets move to step 2.
+1. Once you have logged in to built.io you will see the default screen where your projects will sit, right now we have a default project with an "Onboarding Flow#1 template" Ignore this.
+Nothing to see here.
+Lets move to step 2.

 2. select "Library" and you will see a list of pre-defined workflows.
 We want to select the "Webex Teams BOT" workflow ***There are two so make sure you pick the one that mentions BOT in the title (It's normally on the right hand side)***